 47 Now when evening had passed, the boat was in the middle of the sea; and He was alone on the land.
-48 And He saw6 them straining at rowing, because the wind was against them.
-Well about the fourth watch of the night7 He comes to them walking on the water, and would have passed by them;8 49 but they saw Him walking on the water, supposed He was a ghost, and yelled!
+48 And He saw them straining at rowing, because the wind was against them.
+Well about the fourth watch of the night He comes to them walking on the water, and would have passed by them; 49 but they saw Him walking on the water, supposed He was a ghost, and yelled!
 50 Because they all saw Him and were terrified.
-Immediately He spoke with them and said: "Have courage!
-It is I; don't be afraid!"
-51 Then He got into the boat with them, and the wind ceased.
-And they were totally astounded within themselves, and kept marveling.
-52 Because they had not understood about the loaves-their hearts had been hardened.9
+Immed-